 43-02-03-19.5.
-RESERVE PIT FOR DRILLING MUD AND DRILL CUTTINGS FROM
+RESERVE PIT FOR DRILLING MUD AND DRILL CUTTINGS FROM SHALLOW WELLS.

-SHALLOW WELLS.
 For wells drilled to a strata or formation, including lignite or coal strata or seam, located above the depth of five thousand feet [1524 meters] below the surface, or located more than five thousand feet [1524 meters] below the surface but above the top of the Rierdon formation, a container or reserve pit of sufficient size to contain said material or fluid, and the accumulation of drill cuttings may be utilized to contain solids and fluids used and generated during well drilling and completion operations, providing the pit can be constructed, used and reclaimed in a manner that will prevent pollution of the land surface and freshwaters.
-In special circumstances, the director may prohibit construction of a reserve pit or may impose more stringent pit construction and reclamation requirements.
+A reserve pit may be allowed by an order of the commission after notice and hearing for wells drilled within a specified field and pool more than five thousand feet [1524 meters] below the surface and below the top of the Rierdon formation provided the proposed well or wells utilize a low sodium content water based mud system and the reserve pit can be constructed, used, and reclaimed in a manner that will prevent pollution of the land surface and freshwaters.
+In special circumstances, based on site specific conditions, the director or authorized representative may prohibit construction of a reserve pit or may impose more stringent pit construction and reclamation requirements, including reserve pits previously authorized by a commission order within a specified field and pool.
 Under no circumstances shall reserve pits be used for disposal, dumping, or storage of fluids, wastes, and debris other than drill cuttings and fluids used or recovered while drilling and completing the well.